julzhk/django-stdimage/README.md

 ### Async image processing
 Tools like celery allow to execute time-consuming tasks outside of the request.
-If you don't want to wait for your variations to be rendered in request, StdImage provides your the option to pass a async keyword and a util.
+If you don't want to wait for your variations to be rendered in request, StdImage provides you the option to pass an async keyword and a 'render_variations' function that triggers the async task.
-Note that the callback is not transaction save, but the file will be there.
+Note that the callback is not transaction save, but the file variations will be present.
-This example is based on celery.
+The example below is based on celery.

 `tasks.py`:
 ```python